bbjohnson6810/UFOs/README.md

 To perform a search for specific data, the user can fill entries into search bars.
 Specifically, the data can be filtered by date, city, state, country, and/or shape of the UFO sighting.
-Pressing 'enter' after filling the search bar filters the data to return all results that match the searched criteria:
+Pressing 'enter' after filling the search bar filters the data to return all results that match the searched criteria (for example, all sightings in the state of Massachusetts):

 ![](resources/table_filtered.png)